 Little Soul: Angel, dearest.
 When do I get to go down to Earth?

 Angel: Well, I don’t have any gestating fetuses right now.
-I was thinking Bill and Betty Tosspot might by ready to get a bun in the oven, but they each took the twenty-thousand simoleons and got fixed, so . . .
+I was thinking Bill and Betty Tosspot might by ready to put a bun in the oven, but they each took the twenty-thousand simoleons and got fixed, so . . .

 Little Soul: But Angel, why would they do that?
 Don’t they know I want to be born on Earth?

 Angel: Perhaps, but I think you should consider yourself lucky.
-Bill Tosspot takes his belt to his two other kids at least once a week.
+Bill Tosspot takes his belt to his two existing kids at least once a week.
 A while back, he put out a cigarette on one kid’s cheek.
 As for Betty, she gets falling-down drunk at least once a week and the kids have to call 9-1-1- before she comes to grief.
 Besides, she turns her tricks on the living room couch, and you don’t want to see that.

 Little Soul: Oh.
 Well.
 OK . . .
 Maybe I’ll just run along and play for a while?
 If you ever find a vacant fetus that’ll be born to people in a nice gated community, will you let me know?